LupienLab/3d-reorganization-prostate-cancer/Results/2020-06-12_sv-disruption-acetylation/README.md

 The resulting p-value for TAD $i$, is provided by a two-sided z-test: $p_i' = 2 \cdot \phi(-|z_i'|)$

 #### baseMean, log2FoldChange, and lfcSE

+#### Multiple testing corrections

+We are only testing for differential acetylation in the TADs containing structural variants, this is not a genome-wide comparison.
+Thus, we only correct for the number of tests performed per normalization group.